markuz-brasil/di/README.md

-TODO: explain the motivation for this fork.
-And update this README
+TODO: better explain the motivation for this fork.

-SuperConstructor tests are failing, I suspect it must be a hard dep on traceur
+The way traceu defines classes doesnt inherit the parent class static methods, against the ES6 standard.
+I patched the `annotate` function to check weather the `annotations` static array is from `__proto` or not.
+This fix the `SuperConstructor` tests fails

 also, all tests regarding types were completely removed